Blog

 1. What are IP & IK Ratings?

-When choosing lighting fixtures, durability and safety are just as important as design.
-That’s where IP and IK ratings come in:
+When selecting lighting fixtures, durability and safety are just as important as aesthetics.
+This is where IP and IK ratings become essential:

-• IP (Ingress Protection): Defines how well a fixture resists dust and water.
+• IP (Ingress Protection): Indicates how well a fixture resists dust and water.

-• IK (Impact Protection): Measures how resistant a fixture is to mechanical impact or vandalism.
+• IK (Impact Protection): Measures resistance to mechanical impact, shock, or vandalism.

-Together, these ratings ensure your lighting solutions perform reliably in demanding environments.
+Together, these ratings ensure lighting systems perform reliably in demanding environments—from helipads and outdoor façades to hotel bathrooms and industrial sites.

 2. Understanding IP Ratings